FStarLang/FStar/examples/low-level/README.md

   our new located (ref a) type
 - regions.fst: an axiomatization of our stack of regions, along with a series of lemmas

+High-level modules:
+- rst.fst: definition of the RST (as in "Region-ST") effect of computations that occur within our stack of regions.